AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2025/AGEAddIn-670-beta.md

 - Format error in xml content
 - App images not loading correctly
 - Template crashes when open with images
-- fix for wrong response from qlik
+- Fix for wrong response from qlik
+- Customization of the loading texts